Pu'er Tea

 Why Sourness?

-1. Originating from the and environment, often referred to as “mountain character,” such as the slight sourness found in Yiwu region teas.
+1. Originating from the Soil and environment, often referred to as “mountain character,” such as the slight sourness found in Yiwu region teas.
 This type of sourness is pleasant.

-2. Originating from processing techniques, teas subjected to high-temperature fixation and drying can rapidly become sour within 1-2 years.
+2. Originating from processing techniques, teas subjected to high-temperature fixation and Drying can rapidly become sour within 1-2 years.
 This sourness is sharp, akin to “lemon sourness.”

 3. Aging conditions: Teas stored in clean and dry environments develop a refreshing “plum sourness” that promotes salivation on the tongue and in the mouth.
-The dry tea also has a slightly sour honey aroma.
+The dry tea also has a slightly sour Honey aroma.

 4. Artificially induced sourness in post-production, such as in warehouse-aged teas that undergo high-temperature processing or baking.
 This scenario is similar to the second case.